quiuquio/tvb-docs/UserGuide/UserGuide-UI_Connectivity.rst

    Preview for the Matrix Editor

-From the this 2D display allows you to:
+From this interactive 2D display you can:

-  - easily edit the connectivity (tract lengths) matrix, and
+  - easily edit the connectivity weights or tract lengths matrix;
-  - create a modified version of your connectivity matrix
-  - select a small subset of nodes
+  - select a subset of the available nodes;
-    - perform basic algebraic operations on that group
+  - perform basic algebraic operations on that group; and
-  - save all changes to use the new Connectivity object in a simulation.
+  - save the new version as a new connectivity matrix.

+  The Connectivity datatype will be available in the Simulator area.

 .. hint::

-    In the Matrix Editor only one quadrant is displayed at a time.
+    In the Connectivity Editor only one quadrant is displayed at a time.
     You can select which quadrant is shown by accessing the quadrant selector button in the upper left corner of the matrix display.

+    Assuming that the connectivity matrix is sorted such that the first half corresponds one single hemipshere:

-    - quadrants 1 and 4 are the intra-hemisphere connectivity weights,
+    - quadrants 1 and 4 will represent the intra-hemispheric connections,
-    - and quadrants 2 and 3 are the inter-hemisphere connectivity weights.
+    - and quadrants 2 and 3 will be the inter-hemispheric connections.

       .. figure:: screenshots/connectivity_quadrants.jpg